 Specification: weight of tripod

-It simply means how heavy the tripod is.
+It simply means how heavy a tripod is.

-The heavier the tripod, the more stable it is.
-The taller the tripod, the heavier it is.
-When you are on a field for longer times, carrying it around on your back, just then you will realise how important this feature is.
+The heavier a tripod, the more stable it is.
+The taller a tripod, the heavier it is.
+When you are on a field for longer times, carrying it around on your back, just then you will realize how important this feature is.

 When you will first see a tripod in a store and lift it up (probably all excited by the look of a new gadget) I can almost guarantee you every tripod will feel light to you: it won’t feel as much effort to lift it up at all.
 Yeah, exactly: lift it up.
 That is not the same as carrying it around!
 You will feel the real weight when you will be using it.
 And that is when you will FEEL the difference.
 It is very simple: more you will be moving around, more you want your tripod to be light.

 Oops!
 But have I not just said a moment before that the heavier the tripod, the more stable it is?
 And you do want a stable tripod, right?
 So how can you have both?

 - First, buy a tripod made from better materials.
 They are lighter and stronger (and also much more expensive).
 Such example is carbon fiber.